aaronchen827/fullstack-integrated/README.md

 # Fullstack Integrated Admin Dashboard

 A modern, full-stack admin dashboard built with Next.js, NestJS, and Material-UI.
 This project provides a comprehensive solution for user management, role-based access control, and menu configuration.
+Built with Turborepo for optimal monorepo management.

 ## Features